wwu-mentors/ReactSpace-Workshop/README.md

 # React
 So how does React fit in?
 React is a JavaScript Framework.
-React provides an elegant way to build user interfaces using HTML, CSS and JavaScript.
+React provides an elegant way to build user interfaces using HTML, CSS, and JavaScript.

 React simplifies building user interfaces by breaking everything down into Components.
 Components are small pieces of a UI.
-Components are re-usable, and can also be placed inside other Components.
+Components are reusable, and can also be placed inside other Components.

 Today we are going to build a Social Network call ReactSpace.
 To do this we are going to need a number of components.